Regular expressions--and their underlying finite-state

 Regular expression pattern matching has a simple and elegant implementation in SML using continuation passing.

 These are slightly different perspectives, and lead to slightly different proof techniques.
 Let's suppose that the matcher and all continuations involved are total, i.e., always return either true or false.
-This requires proof, but let's assume it.
+This requires proof, but let's suppose we know it.
 In that case, the two perspectives on how to prove correctness are logically equivalent.
 It is largely a matter of taste and convenience which one to pick.
-Previous experience in 15-150 suggests that the first proof perspective, namely "matcher returns true iff 'good' input" leads to simpler proof steps.
-So, we advocate that perspective in this course.
+Previous experience in 15-150 suggests that the first proof perspective, namely "matcher returns true iff 'good' input" is conceptually simpler.

 The first set of notes works out a correctness proof in detail, using the simpler-to-follow proof technique we just mentioned.
 It is a long proof, but an excellent template for how to prove facts about the regular expression matcher.
 When doing a homework assignment, this set of notes is a useful reference and template.
 The second set of notes is useful in part because of its brevity.
 These notes are a good way to get a concise overall perspective on the key issues involved in regular expression matching.
 The notes only outline a proof, so do not use them as a template for doing 15-150 assignments.